The Challenge

 Integrated Cancer Phenotyping Platform

-We're developing a comprehensive platform that integrates radiomics features from medical imaging with genomic, transcriptomic, and proteomic data to create detailed cancer phenotypes.
-This project aims to identify novel cancer subtypes with distinct biological characteristics and clinical behaviors that cannot be detected using any single data type alone.
+We're developing a platform that integrates radiomics features from imaging with genomic, transcriptomic, and proteomic data to create detailed cancer phenotypes, with the aim of identifying novel cancer subtypes.

 Multimodal Treatment Response Prediction

-This project focuses on creating predictive models that integrate baseline imaging, molecular profiles, and early on-treatment data from multiple modalities to forecast patient responses to specific therapies.
-Our preliminary results show that multimodal integration significantly improves prediction accuracy compared to unimodal approaches.
+This project focuses on models that integrate baseline imaging, molecular profiles, and early on‑treatment data from multiple modalities to forecast patient responses to specific therapies.

 Spatial Multi-omics Analysis

-We're developing computational methods to integrate spatially resolved multi-omics data, including spatial transcriptomics, proteomics, and metabolomics.
-This approach allows us to map the complex cellular ecosystems within tumors and understand how different cell types and molecular patterns interact in the tumor microenvironment.
+We're developing methods to integrate spatially resolved multi‑omics data, including spatial transcriptomics, proteomics, and metabolomics, to map cellular ecosystems within tumors.

 Patient Digital Twin Framework

-Our team is building a "digital twin" framework that creates comprehensive computational models of individual cancer patients by integrating their clinical, molecular, imaging, and real-time monitoring data.
-These digital twins can simulate responses to different treatment options, helping clinicians select optimal therapies and predict potential complications.
+Our team is building a "digital twin" framework that creates computational models of individual patients by integrating clinical, molecular, imaging, and monitoring data to simulate responses to treatment options.

 Technical Innovations